-Following the 4th Apple iPad charger failing and not wanting to spent even more money with Apple to replace them we decided to try to make 12v powered chargers to make use of the excess PV power we now have during the daytime to charge the iPads and other devices which charge via USB.
+Following the 4th Apple, iPad charger failing and not wanting to spend even more money with Apple to replace them we decided to try to make 12v powered chargers to make use of the excess PV power we now have during the daytime to charge the iPads and other devices which charge via USB.

 The circuit schematic (click for PDF) shows the new charging circuit diagram which uses a Texas Instruments PTN78020 6-A, Wide-input adjustable switching regulator to bring the input voltage down to 5V and then voltage dividers to supply the data lines with the correct voltage.